NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 | U+0800   | U+FFFF   | 1110xxxx | 10xxxxxx | 10xxxxxx |-|
 | U+010000 | U+10FFFF | 11110xxx | 10xxxxxx | 10xxxxxx | 10xxxxxx |

 The table contains the bytes with the header bits set.
-The `x` bits correspond to the code point value in binary, with leading zeroes for the remaining bits.
+The `x` bits correspond to the code point value in binary, with leading zeroes for the remaining `x` bits.

 ---

 ### Cool UTF-8 Feature

+...which is crazy, because that means a character like `é` can be represented with one or two code points.

 ---